Measuring 8" from tip of spout to back of handle, the vintage fiesta sauce boat is generous in it's size.

 For Sale: $75

-Circa 1951-1959: The vintage 1950s fiesta colors are hard to find since production was down as sales declined, so to find the great dark Forest Green color on one of the more interesting pieces of the line is a treat.
+Circa 1951-1959: The vintage 1950s fiesta colors are hard to find since production was down as sales declined, so to find the great dark forest green color on one of the more interesting pieces of the line is a treat.
 This example is in excellent condition.

 Circa 1959-1969: With less than half of the shapes from the original fiestaware line produced in medium green, collectors will appreciate adding the hard to find color on such exuberantly designed pieces as the expressive fiesta sauce boat.